RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Abstract

 \section{Abstract}

-Mixture-of-Experts architectures have become the standard for scaling large language models due to their superior parameter efficiency.
-To accommodate the growing number of experts in practice, modern inference systems commonly adopt expert parallelism to distribute experts across devices.
+Mixture-of-Experts architectures have become the standard for efficient LLM scaling, typically employing expert parallelism to distribute experts across devices.
 However, the absence of explicit load balancing constraints during inference allows adversarial inputs to trigger severe routing concentration.
-We demonstrate that out-of-distribution prompts can manipulate the routing strategy such that all tokens are consistently routed to the same set of top-$k$ experts, which creates computational bottlenecks on certain devices while forcing others to idle.
-This converts an efficiency mechanism into a denial-of-service attack vector, leading to violations of service-level agreements for time to first token.
-We propose \method, a low-cost black-box strategy to exploit this vulnerability.
-By identifying a universal flaw in MoE router behavior, \method~constructs adversarial prompts using simple repetitive token patterns in a model-agnostic manner.
-On widely deployed MoE models like Mixtral-8x7B, our method increases end-to-end inference latency by $3.063\times$, degrading service availability significantly.
+We demonstrate that out-of-distribution prompts can manipulate the routing mechanism such that tokens are routed to a small, shared subset of top-$k$ experts, which creates computational bottlenecks on certain devices while forcing others to idle.
+This converts an efficiency mechanism into a denial-of-service attack vector, leading to violations of service-level agreements for time-to-first-token (TTFT).
+We propose \method, a black-box strategy to exploit this vulnerability.
+By identifying a universal flaw in MoE router behavior, \method~constructs attack prompts using simple repetitive token patterns in a model-agnostic manner.
+On widely deployed MoE models hosted on 8-GPU clusters, our method increases TTFT by 20\% to 148\%, significantly degrading service quality.